hnoi171102/ARWeb/README.md

 # FirebaseDatabaseInteractWeb
 Interact with Firebase Database

+UI looks simple because it is just for testing functionality.
 ## HOW TO RUN THIS PROJECT
 - Install Python (Dont Forget to Tick Add to Path while installing Python)
 - Open Terminal and Execute Following Commands :